-In an age when most popular performers were still mouthing the words of the Brill Building writers, The Beatles (along with Bob Dylan) led the way for any band who ever seized the reins of their art, strived to address the physical, spiritual and political world around them, and forced themselves to evolve in the face of commercial pressure to stay the same.
+In an age when most popular performers were still parroting the words of the Brill Building’s songwriters, The Beatles (with an honourable mention to Bob Dylan) led the charge for any band since who has ever taken the reins of their art, set out to challenge the physical, spiritual and political world around them, and dared to evolve in the face of commercial pressure to remain the same.

 Sgt.
 Pepper’s Lonely Hearts Club Band (Parlophone, 1967)

 With Lennon’s creative wings clipped by LSD and Harrison testing listener endurance with Within You Without You, it was chiefly down to McCartney to shoulder The Beatles’ defining eighth album.
 Fortunately, the bassist was on the form of his life, coining the title and concept (such as it is) and turning in a brace of classics in Lovely Rita and the title track(s).

 Still breathtaking in its invention, Sgt.
 Pepper's Lonely Hearts Club Band catches the kaleidoscope influences of its authors and when the multi-tracked piano brings A Day In The Life clanging to a close, nobody would argue that they enjoyed the show.